mapircamera/Kernel/kernel-filters.md

 #Kernel Filters

 ####The glass filter inside each Kernel camera allows only a specific range of wavelengths to pass through to the sensor.

+###TABLE OF CONTENTS

 ##[How to Install a Kernel Filter](../content/kernel-filters/kernel-filter-installation.html)
 ##[Kernel Filter Transmission Data](../content/kernel-filters/filter-transmission-data.html)